GoGlobal Fund 2019/20

 If we do not receive all the required documents from you within 3 weeks from the date of the award notification email, the funding will be withdrawn to be reallocated in the next panel meeting.

-If you are joining an academic-led trip, we will credit the faculty account with the amount of your GoGlobal award.
+If you are joining an academic-led trip, we will credit the college account with the amount of your GoGlobal award.